-- ii. meets the frequency stability requirements over 5 years (see section A.3.5), - iii. provides protection from repetitive self-test mode transmissions (see section A.3.6), - iv. ensures that the self-test messages (except for GNSS self-test) have default values encoded in position fields, at all times and irrespective of the navigation data input, - v. for location protocol beacons, provides protection against degradation in beacon 406 MHz performance due to faulty operation or failure in operation of internal or external navigation device and against invalid position encoding into the beacon message (see section 4.5.5 of C/S T.001);

-k. a technical description and analysis of the matching network supplied for testing purposes per section A.1, or for cases where a matching network is not required, information shall be provided that confirms that the nominal output impedance of the beacon power amplifier is 50 Ohms and the beacon antenna VSWR measured relative to 50 Ohms is within a ratio of 1.5:1;

-l. for beacon models with separated and/or remote antennas, technical data about the type of antenna cable and allowed minimum and maximum losses at 406 MHz of antenna cable assembly;

-m. the beacon quality assurance plan (see Annex L);

-n. for beacons with an internal GNSS receiver, description of the GNSS receiver operation cycle and its phases, including duration and average battery current measured for each phase, and technical data sheet of the internal GNSS receiver and GNSS receiver antenna from the navigation-receiver and antenna manufacturers;

-o. for beacons capable of accepting position data from an external navigation device:

-- i. specification and description of the interface to the external navigation device, - ii. diagrams showing electrical connections to the beacon and providing details of the external power supply, if it is required for operation of the interface to the external navigation device;
+- iii. provides protection from repetitive self-test mode transmissions (see section A.3.6), - iv. ensures that the self-test messages (except for GNSS self-test) have default values encoded in position fields, at all times and irrespective of the navigation data input, - v. for location protocol beacons, provides protection against degradation in beacon 406 MHz performance due to faulty operation or failure in operation of internal or external navigation device and against invalid position encoding into the beacon message (see section 4.5.5 of C/S T.001); - k. a technical description and analysis of the matching network supplied for testing purposes per section A.1, or for cases where a matching network is not required, information shall be provided that confirms that the nominal output impedance of the beacon power amplifier is 50 Ohms and the beacon antenna VSWR measured relative to 50 Ohms is within a ratio of 1.5:1; - l. for beacon models with separated and/or remote antennas, technical data about the type of antenna cable and allowed minimum and maximum losses at 406 MHz of antenna cable assembly; - m. the beacon quality assurance plan (see Annex L); - n. for beacons with an internal GNSS receiver: - i. description of the GNSS receiver operation cycle and its phases, including duration and average battery current measured for each phase, - ii. technical data sheet of the internal GNSS receiver and the antenna for the internal GNSS receiver from the navigation-receiver and antenna manufacturers, - iii. description to demonstrate that the beacon design provides for the cold start of the internal GNSS receiver by clearing on a beacon restart the GNSS receiver internal memory, including time, data on the current (last) location determined by the GNSS receiver, the GNSS satellites almanac data, and the GNSS satellite ephemeris data. - o. for beacons capable of accepting position data from an external navigation device: - i. specification and description of the interface to the external navigation device, - ii. diagrams showing electrical connections to the beacon and providing details of the external power supply, if it is required for operation of the interface to the external navigation device;

-p. for beacons with external ancillary devices (e.g. external G-switch and other activation devices, remote control panel, audio- and light-indicator, S-VDR memory module etc.), and/or when an external power supply is required for beacon operation:

-- i. technical data sheets, photographs and description for all the external ancillary devices; - ii. schematic diagrams, indicating electrical connections to the beacon and providing details of external power supply; - q. for beacon models with several variants, a comprehensive description of differences between these variants; - r. a complete check-list of technical information provided in support of the type-approval or change-notice application, as per Appendix F to Annex F; - s. a statement indicating the temperature within the declared operating temperature range, at which the shortest duration of continuous beacon operation is expected and if this is not the minimum operating temperature, a detailed description of this beacon design feature; and - t. a statement and description of any known non-compliances.
+- p. for beacons with external ancillary devices (e.g. external G-switch and other activation devices, remote control panel, audio- and light-indicator, S-VDR memory module etc.), and/or when an external power supply is required for beacon operation: - i. technical data sheets, photographs and description for all the external ancillary devices, - ii. schematic diagrams, indicating electrical connections to the beacon and providing details of external power supply; - q. for beacon models with several variants, a comprehensive description of differences between these variants; - r. a complete check-list of technical information provided in support of the type-approval or change-notice application, as per Appendix F to Annex F; - s. a statement indicating the temperature within the declared operating temperature range, at which the shortest duration of continuous beacon operation is expected and if this is not the minimum operating temperature, a detailed description of this beacon design feature; and - t. a statement and description of any known non-compliances.